Call for an Initial Consultation (908) 561-5577

 • The user has a valid registration.
 Anyone who uses medical marijuana must register with the New Jersey Department of Health and Senior Services.
 Users should wait until they have a valid Registry ID card in their hands before using the marijuana.

 Even when users have a valid registry ID and a debilitating medical condition, the police may mistakenly arrest someone in possession of marijuana.
-Our Woodbridge drug possession lawyers help authorized users get the possession charge dismissed.
+Our Woodbridge drug possession lawyers help authorized users have their possession charges dismissed.

 Other drug possession defenses